microsoft/vscode-docs/docs/python/editing.md

 ### Extract Method

 Extracts all similar occurrences of the selected expression or block within the current scope, and replaces it with a method call.
-The new method is given the name `new_func` by default.

 You can invoke this command by selecting the lines of code you wish to extract as a method and then clicking on the light-bulb that is displayed next to it.